 Length of service

-Normally you must have at least 12 months’ continuous service with your employer before you can bring a claim for unfair dismissal.
-Continuous service is generally broken only if the employer dismisses you or you terminate your employment.
+Usually, you must have at least 12 months’ continuous service with your employer before you can bring a claim for unfair dismissal.

-However, there are important exceptions to this general rule on 12 months’ service.
-Even if you have served for less than 12 months, you may bring a claim for unfair dismissal where you are dismissed for:
+If you have worked for your employer for less than 12 months, you may still bring a claim for unfair dismissal if you were dismissed for: